shwina/still-magic/_en/bib.md

 **Faga1986**{:#b:Faga1986}: Michael E. Fagan: "Advances in Software Inspections". *IEEE Transactions on Software Engineering*, 12(7), July 1986. *FIXME*

 **Fucc2016**{:#b:Fucc2016}: Davide Fucci, Giuseppe Scanniello, Simone Romano, Martin Shepperd, Boyce Sigweni, Fernando Uyaguari, Burak Turhan, Natalia Juristo, and Markku Oivo: "An External Replication on the Effects of Test-driven Development Using a Multi-site Blind Analysis Approach". *Proc.\ 10th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM'16)*, 2016, <https://doi.org/10.1145/2961111.2962592>. *The latest in a long line to find that test-driven development (TDD) has little or no impact on development time or code quality.*

+**Fucc2017**{:#b:Fucc2017}: Davide Fucci, Hakan Erdogmus, Burak Turhan, Markku Oivo, and Natalia Juristo: "A Dissection of the Test-Driven Development Process: Does It Really Matter to Test-First or to Test-Last?". *IEEE Transactions on Software Engineering*, 43(7), Jul 2017. *FIXME*

 **Gawa2007**{:#b:Gawa2007}: Atul Gawande: "The Checklist". *The New Yorker*, Dec 2007, <https://www.newyorker.com/magazine/2007/12/10/the-checklist>. *Describes the life-saving effects of simple checklists.*